 Section C402.4.2.1 of the International Energy Conservation Code is not adopted and the following is substituted:

-Lighting controls in daylight zones under skylights calculations and lighting controls in daylight zones under skylights (IECC C402.4.2.1).
+Lighting controls in daylight zones under skylights (IECC C402.4.2.1).
 Where IECC 405.2.3.1 is cited in IECC 402.4.2, IECC 405.2.4 shall be used instead.
 Daylight responsive controls complying with IECC C405.2.4 shall be provided to control all electric lights within toplit zones.

 NEW SECTION.
-SECTION 78.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 81.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows: